 Based in Kensington, Melbourne

-Both spaces are located in the recently restored Young Husband Wool Store in Kensington: a building originally built in the late 1800s which is now home to a vibrant community of artists, musicians, designers and makers.
+We are located in the Younghusband Wool Store in Kensington: a building originally built in the late 1800s which is now home to a vibrant community of artists, musicians, designers and makers.

 Jake Yugovic – Education

-Jake Yugovic is a photographic artist and teacher at Fox.
+Jake writes and delivers the educational programs at Fox.
 He completed his studies in photography in 2013, and has exhibited at a number of galleries since.
-He has worked commercially with 19th century photographic processes, and currently runs photography workshops at the Fox Darkroom.